Last updated on April 27th, 2020

 Yes and no.

-I loved the uniqueness of Sumba as I’d never explored an island as remote and secluded as this.
-It was an eye opener and allowed me to reflect on what’s really important in life.
+I spent 2 months backpacking Indonesia and loved the uniqueness of Sumba as I’d never explored an island as remote and secluded as this.
+It was an eye-opener and allowed me to reflect on what’s really important in life.

 I saw what the local people had and how their lives were filled with joy and happiness despite their circumstances.
 It’s not every day that you get to experience this.